lcerdeira/WebInterfaceGPGPU/README.md

 # WebInterfaceGPGPU
-User-friendly interface for GPGPU programming.
+User-friendly web interface for GPGPU programming.
 Allows running CUDA applications through a web interface rather than from a traditional command line.

 Folder "web_interface" contains the web interface for running CUDA apps.